ranma/focusrite_saffire_6_usb_cfw/README.md

 This replaces the stock firmware with a USB Audio Class compatible one.

+Before trying to use this, first read the disclaimer at the end!

 ## Unimplemented

 - Midi (I don't have any midi devies and I'm using the midi port for the debug serial output)